 All students, including students with disabilities, are included in Georgia's State Accountability System and its definition of AYP.
-Georgia has established definitions of basic, proficient, and advanced student achievement levels in reading/language arts and in mathematics for grades 1-8 and 11.
+Georgia has established definitions of basic, proficient, and advanced student achievement levels in reading/English language arts and in mathematics for grades 1-8 and 11.

+For grades 1-8, Georgia has defined three levels of achievement on the State's Criterion-Referenced Competency Tests (CRCT), which measure achievement in reading, language arts, mathematics, and science as follows:

+- Level 1: Scores below 800 indicate "Does Not Meet Standard," which represents the Basic student achievement level. - Level 2: Scores from 800-849 indicate "Meets Standard," which represents the Proficient student achievement level. - Level 3: Scores from 850-950 indicate "Exceeds Standard," which represents the Advanced student achievement level.

+For grade 11, Georgia will use the Georgia High School Graduation Tests (GHSGT).
+For the English/Language Arts and Science GHSGT, four performance levels have been defined as follows:

+- Level 1: Scores below 200 indicate "Below Proficiency," which represents the Basic student achievement level. - Level 2: Scores from 200-234 indicate "Basic Proficiency," which represents the Proficient student achievement level. - Level 3: Scores from 235-274 indicate "Advanced Proficiency," which represents the Advanced student achievement level. - Level 4: Scores of 275 and above indicate "Honors," which represents the Advanced student achievement level.

+For grade 11, Georgia will use the Enhanced Georgia High School Graduation Tests (GHSGT) in mathematics.
+Three performance levels have been defined as follows:

-- For grades 1-8, Georgia has defined three levels of achievement on the State's Criterion-Referenced Competency Tests (CRCT), which measure achievement in reading, language arts, mathematics, science, and social studies, as follows: - Quality Core Curriculum (QCC) Aligned Assessments - Level 1: Scores below 300 indicate "Does Not Meet Standard," which represents the Basic student achievement level. - Level 2: Scores from 300-349 indicate "Meets Standard," which represents the Proficient student achievement level. - Level 3: Scores from 350-450 indicate "Exceeds Standard," which represents the Advanced student achievement level. - Georgia Performance Standards (GPS) Aligned Assessments - Level 1: Scores below 800 indicate "Does Not Meet Standard," which represents the Basic student achievement level. - Level 2: Scores from 800-849 indicate "Meets Standard," which represents the Proficient student achievement level. - Level 3: Scores from 850-950 indicate "Exceeds Standard," which represents the Advanced student achievement level. - For grade 11, Georgia will use the Enhanced Georgia High School Graduation Tests (E-GHSGT), which has three levels of achievement corresponding with Basic, Proficient, and Advanced levels. - Students with disabilities are included in State assessments with appropriate accommodations, as determined by each student's Individualized Education Program (IEP) team. - The Georgia Alternate Assessment (GAA) is administered to the small number of students with the most significant cognitive disabilities whose IEP teams determine (based on State criteria) that they should participate in the State assessment system based on alternate achievement standards in accordance with the US ED regulations.
-Georgia requires annual reporting on use of the GAA and monitors those data to ensure that the GAA is not used to an inappropriate degree.
-Per US ED regulations, Georgia will allow scores of proficient or above on the GAA to count when making AYP determinations, with a cap of 1 percent of student enrollment in grades tested at the LEA and State levels.
-(The State will consider local waivers to the 1 percent cap on a case-by-case basis.)
+- Level 1: Scores below 516 indicate the "Basic" student achievement level. - Level 2: Scores from 516-524 indicate the "Proficient" student achievement level. - Level 3: Scores of 525 and above indicate the "Advanced" student achievement level.

+Students with disabilities are included in State assessments with appropriate accommodations, as determined by each student's Individualized Education Program (IEP) team.

+The Georgia Alternate Assessment (GAA) is administered to the small number of students with the most significant cognitive disabilities whose IEP teams determine (based on State criteria) that they should participate in the State assessment system based on alternate achievement standards in accordance with the US ED regulations.
+Per US ED regulations, Georgia allows scores of proficient or above on the GAA to count when making AYP determinations, with a cap of 1 percent of student enrollment in grades tested at the LEA and State levels.

-- Basic: Math = 400-515; Reading/ELA = 400-510 - Proficient: Math = 516-524; Reading/ELA = 511-537 - Advanced Math = 525-600; Reading/ELA = 538-600.
+The GAA uses a pattern matrix for performance level determination, based on rubric scores.
+Three performance levels have been defined as:

+- Level 1: Emerging Progress indicates the Basic student achievement level. - Level 2: Established Progress indicates the Proficient student achievement level. - Level 3: Extending Progress indicates the Advanced student achievement level.

-&lt;sup>6 OCGA § 20-2-281; State Board Rule 160-3-1-.07
+6 OCGA § 20-2-281; State Board Rule 160-3-1-.07